Penniedev/InstaLock/README.md

 ## 🧑‍💻 Developed by

 **[Cookie](https://cookie.dev)**
-Built with ❤️ using Electron, React
+Built with ❤️ using Electron, React, and Valorant API integrations.

 ---